-(1) The provisions of Art.
-144-quinquiesdecies of the Issuers Regulation do not apply to the Standing Auditor, according to the provisions of paragraph 3-bis of the same article, because this Standing Auditor is a member of the auditing body of only one issuer.
+(1) The provisions of Article 144 quinquiesdecies of the Issuers' Regulations do not apply to the Standing Auditor, as provided for in paragraph 3 bis of the same article, since this Standing Auditor holds the position of member of the control body in only one issuer.

+Key

-TABLE 2 - KEY Position: It indicates whether Chairman of the Board of Statutory Auditors, Standing Auditor, Alternate Auditor.
+Position: It indicates whether Chairman of the Board of Statutory Auditors, Standing Auditor, Alternate Auditor.

 Date of first appointment: This is the date on which the statutory auditor was appointed for the very first time to Terna S.p.A.'s Board of Statutory Auditors.
 In office since: This is the date on which the statutory auditor was appointed for the very first time to Terna S.p.A.'s Board of Statutory Auditors in the period of the relevant three-year mandate of the Auditing Body of which he or she has been a member (i.e.: for the Board of Statutory Auditors appointed on May 27, 2014, it refers to the three years 2014-2016; for the Board of Statutory Auditors appointed by the Shareholders' Meeting of May 13 2011, it refers to the three years 2011-2013).

 In office until: This is the date on which the mandate expires.

 List: It indicates M/m based on whether the statutory auditor was appointed from the majority list ("M") or from the minority list ("m").

 Indep. based on Code: This is ticked if the statutory auditor can be qualified as independent according to the criteria of the Corporate Governance Code.

 Attendance at meetings of the Board of Statutory Auditors: This column indicates the statutory auditor's attendance at meetings of the Board of Statutory Auditors during the year in question (indicates the number of meetings attended with respect to the total number of meetings which he or she could have attended since taking office on the Board of Statutory Auditors; e.g. 6/8; 8/8 etc.).

-Number other assignments: It indicates the total number of positions as director or statutory auditor held by the statutory auditor as at December 31, 2015 in companies as per Book V, Title V, Chapters V (S.p.A.), VI (S.A.p.A.) and VII (S.r.I.) of the Italian Civil Code, that are significant according to Article 148-bis of the Consolidated Law on Finance.
-The total number of assignments, where provided for by Article 144-quinquiesdecies of the above mentioned Issuers Regulation based on CONSOB resolution no. 17326 dated Mary 13, 2010, is published by CONSOB and is available on its website (www.consob.it).
+Number other assignments: It indicates the total number of positions as director or statutory auditor held by the statutory auditor as at December 31, 2017 in companies as per Book V, Title V, Chapters V (S.p.A.), VI (S.A.p.A.) and VII (S.r.I.) of the Italian Civil Code, that are significant according to Article 148-bis of the Consolidated Law on Finance.
+The total number of assignments, where provided for by Article 144-quinquiesdecies of the above-mentioned Issuers Regulation based on CONSOB resolution no. 17326 dated May 13, 2010, is published by CONSOB and is available on its website www.CONSOB.it).

-Attachment 1
+Attachment I: